Poseyv12/ChatGPT_Clone/README.md

 ## Acknowledgments
 This project was inspired by the power of AI language models and their potential in web applications.
 Thanks to the creators of GPT-3.5 and other related technologies that made this project possible.

 Thank you for using the ChatGPT Clone!
-If you have any questions or need further assistance, feel free to contact us at your.email@example.com.
 Enjoy your conversations with ChatGPT!